 Indicator Evaluation Action 1B: Some cracking of the surface soils may occur when they become dry.
 This cracking is to be expected, and no further action is required.
 1C: No further action is required.
-2B: Monitor the crack for future changes, and contact a qualified engineer for assistance in the evaluation of the crack and recommended repairs. settlement or the loss of support below the crack.
+2B: Monitor the crack for future changes, and contact a qualified engineer for assistance in the evaluation of the crack and recommended repairs.
+3A: Transverse cracking can indicate uneven settlement or the loss of support below the crack.
+Such cracks usually occur over an outlet conduit, near the abutments, or in the taller portion of the embankment.
 3B: Monitor the crack for future changes, and contact a qualified engineer for assistance in the evaluation of the crack and recommended repairs.